This post may contain affiliate links.

 The park was really quiet, wait times were tiny compared to other parks.
 We visited on a Saturday so we were surprised, maybe the threat of bad weather that day kept the crowds away.

-Update: I’ve now totally gotten over my fear of roller-coasters click here to find out how we went on evry big ride in the 4 Florida Disney parks in one day.
+Update: I’ve now totally gotten over my fear of roller-coasters click here to find out how we went on every big ride in the 4 Florida Disney parks in one day.

 All of the rides are suitable for kids and scaredy cats like me, while at the same time being plenty scary enough.
 When I first saw The Dragon I thought ” no way!” that’s terrifying.
 We sent Chef to check it out solo.